OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-11.md

 ## 2 Corinthians 11:10

-As the truth of Christ is in me, this boasting of mine will not be stopped in the regions of Achaia.
+With the truth of Christ within me, I declare that this boasting of mine will not be silenced in the regions of Achaia.

 ## 2 Corinthians 11:11